mahmood199/Internals-Of-Coroutines/README.md

 3. Dispatchers - Basically a thread pool \
-Helps to dispatch on which thread the coroutine must run / way to define on which thread the coroutine must start. \
+Helps to dispatch on which thread the coroutine must run \
+Way to define on which thread the coroutine must start. \
 Dispatch our coroutine to threads\
 Types of dispatchers available \
-    a) IO \
+    a.
+IO
-    b) Main \
+    b.
+Main
-    c) Default \
+    c.
+Default
-    d) Unconfined \
+    d.
+Unconfined